PROSCI CERTIFICATION (PROS & CONS)

 Can You Get Your Company to Pay for the Prosci Certificate?

-If you need to use other models besides ADKAR, then the Prosci certification online program may not be worth it to you, and you may want to seek out another type of certification that either covers best practices drawn from several models or that includes more than a single model.
+If you need to use other models besides ADKAR, then the Prosci certification online program may not be worth it to you.
+You may want to seek out another type of certification that either covers best practices drawn from several models or that includes more than a single model.

 However, if you’re currently employed and working as a change manager or project manager for an organization that requires a Prosci ADKAR certificate, then the organization will likely be open to paying the full cost on your behalf.
 You should speak with your manager, change team, or HR regarding this.